svmihar/koinworks-complaint/readme.md

      samples avg     0.8414    0.8414    0.8414       145

      ```
+## conclusion
+- most of the borrower can't pay due to pandemic issues
+- koinworks got funded yet can't pay back the lenders
+- most of the tweets are mostly spam, referral links, and promotion.
+- when counting out `@koinworks` account, we can see that most of the tweets are complaints about koinworks can't pay within the due date.

 ### extras
 - aplikasinya sempet ilang juga lol  cek id: 517, 529, , cek tanggal, cek sumber